opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

 joinery subcontract. [note: 186] It is therefore clear that the contractual conditions agreed between the plaintiff and defendant for a successful variation claim are not satisfied.

 102    The case of _Hi-Amp Engineering_ is distinguishable.
 In that case, MPH Rubin J held that the main contract was not capable of being read back-to-back with the subcontract.
-He doubted (at [98]) that the subcontractor had even seen the main contract before entering into the subcontract (see also _GIB Automation Pte Ltd v Deluge Fire Protection (SEA) Pte Ltd_ [2007] 2 SLR(R) 918 at [47]).
+He doubted (at [98]) that the subcontractor had even seen the main contract before entering into the subcontract (see also _GIB Automation Pte Ltd v Deluge Fire Protection (SEA) Pte Ltd_ <span class="citation">[2007] 2 SLR(R) 918</span> at [47]).
 For the reasons mentioned above at [44], I have found that it is likely that the wall finishes subcontract was signed in January 2013 but dated December 2012.
 Clause 17 of both subcontracts expressly states that the main contract and the subcontracts are to be on a “back-to-back” basis (see above at [7]).
 The subcontract in _Hi-Amp Engineering_ did not contain a clause requiring authorisation and approval from the main contractor before variation claims could be made.

 103    The defendant asserts in paragraph 9 of its Defence and Counterclaim that the plaintiff had, by its conduct and actions in respect of these variations, waived strict compliance with cl 17 (referred